 - In a large bowl, beat cream until it begins to thicken.
 Add confectioners' sugar; beat until soft peaks form.

-- Run a knife around edges of pans to loosen cakes.
+- Run a knife around sides of pans to loosen cakes.
 Remove strawberry cake from pan; remove paper.
 Place cake on a serving plate.
 Spread with 1 cup whipped cream.

 - Remove blueberry cake from pan; remove paper.
 Place cake over whipped cream layer.
 Frost top and sides with remaining cream.
-Chill for at least 1 hour before serving.
+Refrigerate at least 1 hour before serving.
 Yield: 12 servings.

 Sweet White Wine

 Enjoy this recipe with a sweet white wine such as Moscato or a sweet Riesling.